A DEEP DIVE INTO PPC AUDITS-INCOVER HIDDEN GEMS

 2. FAILING TO UTILIZE NEGATIVE KEYWORDS

-Not using negative keywords can cause your ads to show up on non-relevant searches.
+Not using negative keywords can cause your ads to appear for non-relevant searches.
 This leads to wasted clicks.

 TIP: Regularly refresh your list of negative keywords so that you don’t get irrelevant traffic.